Allegheny Ophthalmology Associates

 Pittsburgh's Most Reliable, Local Ophthalmologists, located in Natrona Heights, PA

-Diabetic retinopathy remains the number one cause of blindness.
+(opens in a new tab) remains the number one cause of blindness.
 Diabetic retinopathy causes changes in the blood vessels in the eyes.
 In some cases, new and abnormal blood vessels grow, and in other cases, existing blood vessels swell and leak.

 The signs and symptoms of diabetic retinopathy include visual field loss, impaired color vision, contrast sensitivity, and dark adaptation and increased glare sensitivity.

-Proliferative diabetic retinopathy is an advanced stage of the disease, occurs when abnormal blood vessels appear on the surface of the retina.
+(opens in a new tab) is an advanced stage of the disease, occurs when abnormal blood vessels appear on the surface of the retina.
 These abnormal blood vessels are prone to bleeding and lead to the formation of scar tissue, which can cause retinal detachment and permanent vision loss.